Fast and Efficient Gossip Algorithms for Robust and Non-smooth Decentralized Learning: AsylADMM for Non-smooth Convex Decentralized Optimization

-\begin{lemma} The following statements are equivalent: \\ (a) $x_k \in \operatorname{argmin}_{x} \mathcal{L}_{\rho}^{(k)}(x, \bz_k, \by_k)$; \\ (b) $x_k = \operatorname{prox}_{f_k/(\rho d_k)}\left (\hat z_k + \hat \mu_k/\rho\right) $, where $\hat{z}_k = \mathbf{1}_{d_k}^\top \bz_k / d_k$ and $\hat{\mu}_k = \mathbf{1}_{d_k}^\top \by_k / d_k$. \end{lemma}
+\begin{lemma} The following statements are equivalent: \\ (a) $x_k \in \argmin_{x \in \mathbb{R}} \mathcal{L}_{\rho}^{(k)}(x, \bz_k, \by_k)$ ; \\ (b) $x_k = \operatorname{prox}_{f_k/(\rho d_k)}\left (\hat z_k + \hat \mu_k/\rho\right) $ , where $\hat{z}_k = \mathbf{1}_{d_k}^\top \bz_k / d_k$ and $\hat{\mu}_k = \mathbf{1}_{d_k}^\top \by_k / d_k$ . \end{lemma}

 \begin{proof} Expanding the terms in $\mathcal{L}_{\rho}^{(k)}(x_k, \bz_k, \by_k)$ and dropping those independent of $x_k$, we apply the reparameterization and complete the square to obtain the proximal form.
-The detailed derivation is provided in Appendix~B. \end{proof}
+The detailed derivation is provided in Appendix~\ref{app:sync-proof}. \end{proof}

-This reformulation replaces the edge-based variables with node-based quantities, reducing storage requirements.
+This reformulation replaces edge-based variables with node-based quantities, reducing storage requirements.
 Using the reparameterization and Lemma~\ref{lem:primal_equivalence}, the algorithm can be reformulated as outlined in \cref{alg:sync-admm}.
 We now derive our asynchronous algorithm using the following heuristics.
 As in the synchronous case, we rely on Lemma \ref{lem:primal_equivalence} by using an aggregate of the dual variables in the proximal update.
 However, we keep $z_e$ as is, without aggregation.
-This choice is motivated by the fact that $\hat \mu_k$ admits a clean update in terms of the constraint associated with edge $e$, whereas $\hat z_k$ does not.
+This choice is motivated by the fact that $\hat \mu_k$ admits a simple update in terms of the constraint associated with edge $e$, whereas $\hat z_k$ does not.
 Moreover, we observed that using $z_e$ instead of $\hat{z}_k$ in the update does not significantly affect convergence in practice.
 The resulting algorithm is called \textbf{AsylADMM} and is outlined in Algorithm~\ref{alg:asyl-admm}.
 A notable advantage is the simplicity of the update rules, which require only one communication step and reduce storage.
 Empirically, we observed that using only $y_{e,k}$ instead of the aggregate $\hat \mu_k$ leads to divergence.
-This can be explained by the fact that $\hat \mu_k$ encodes information about consensus constraints with all neighboring nodes, not just the currently active edge.
+This is because $\hat \mu_k$ encodes information about consensus constraints with all neighboring nodes, rather than just the currently active edge.